droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 The robin is the Abbot in disguise.

-A player can make a DC 14 Wisdom (Perception) check to attempt to eavesdrop on the conversation.
+A player can make a DC 23 Perception check to attempt to eavesdrop on the conversation.
 On a success, they hear the following:

 <div class="description">
 <p>“I know you said you’d made up your mind," Dmitri murmurs.
 “But please, Anna — you have to reconsider."</p>